Tallarium

 My role focused on shaping the product’s UX foundations and design system.

-Built high-fidelity prototypes to validate workflows with real trading desks
+• High-fidelity prototypes tested with real trading desks

 Key Moves